How to Use the Command 'virt-install' (with Examples)

 Explanation:

-• --name vm_name: Specifies the name of the virtual machine.
+• --name vm_name: Sets a name for the virtual machine for organizational purposes.

 Code: